-Controlling water on the right of way requires a drainage system that effectively responds to the immediate environment.
-A typical highway drainage system includes ditches of all types, gutters, drains, culverts, storm sewers, and other miscellaneous drainage structures.
+Managing water on the right of way requires a drainage system that effectively responds to the immediate environment.
+A typical highway drainage system includes conveyances of all types, gutters, drains, ditches, culverts, storm sewers, and other miscellaneous drainage structures.

-The system is designed and constructed to collect and remove water from the highway right of way.
+The system is designed and constructed to collect, treat, and remove storm water from the highway right of way.
 It must be properly maintained to:

-- Permit the maximum use of the roadway
+- Permit the maximum use of the roadway.

-- Prevent damage to the highway structure
+- Prevent damage to the highway structure.

-- Protect natural resources
+- Protect natural resources.

 - Protect abutting property from physical damage.

+- Comply with applicable stormwater management permits.

-Maintain and preserve drainage facilities as nearly as possible in the condition and at the capacity for which they were originally designed and constructed.
-Inspect the entire drainage system at least twice a year and correct deficiencies.
+Drainage facilities should be maintained as nearly as possible to the condition and at the capacity for which they were originally designed and constructed.
+The entire drainage system should be generally inspected at least twice a year or otherwise based on specific environmental permit requirements, past experience, and professional judgement.
+Deficiencies should be corrected after they are discovered.
 Additional inspections may be required during heavy storms and periods of high runoff in order to determine the effectiveness of the system.
-Observe and record high water marks.
-Look for conditions that threaten damage to the drainage facility or the highway.
+High water marks should be observed and recorded as well as conditions that threaten damage to the drainage facility or the highway.
 Maintenance personnel must be continually alert to assure that all natural water course channels crossing the right of way remain open.

-Drainage from Abutting Properties
+Drainage From Abutting Properties

 Storm water is the only effluent allowed to be discharged upon the highway right of way.
-State law "RCW 47.44" allows persons and entities who have been issued utility franchises or permits to encroach on or cross highway right of way to install and maintain the item for which the permit was granted.
+Revised Code of Washington Chapter 47.44 allows persons and entities who have been issued utility franchises or permits to encroach on or cross highway right of way to install and maintain the item for which the permit was granted.

 Population growth, urban sprawl, and numerous new regulations restrict how maintenance crews can maintain surface and subsurface drainage systems.
-Regulations that may affect drainage maintenance:
+Regulations that may affect drainage maintenance include: